Mission & Values

 Our team in the Netherlands carries most responsibility in being conscious consumers, since they have more financial resources and thus agency to make a change.
 We print only the necessary papers for our administration and most of our communication is over the internet.
 Every few years we fly to Indonesia, or our cooperation partners visit us, to renew our bonds.
-We try to compensate this by eating mostly organic, vegetarian foods at home and only buying second-hand or durable, ethically sourced products that truly add value to our lives.
+We try to compensate this by consuming sustainably at home and preventing waste.

 With new funds we can provide more scholarships and expand the Heliconia Community.
 More graduates and students means that social networks can broaden further.
 More knowledge, skills and resources can be shared and our positive impact can expand.
 At this point, some graduates that have obtained a good job are now donating to our charity.
 This contributes to offering scholarships to the next generation of students.
 Our eventual aim is to establish an official foundation in Indonesia, which offers the possibility to attract sponsors from within Indonesia.
 We hope that our mission will eventually gain more support in Indonesia itself, thereby improving the effectiveness and sustainability of our work.
 See our Policy Plan for more information.